neondatabase/website/content/docs/guides/vercel-postgres-transition-guide.md

 updatedOn: '2024-11-14T13:15:10.568Z'
 ---

-Starting in November, 2024, Vercel is transitioning its Vercel Postgres stores to Neon.
+In Q4, 2024, Vercel is transitioning its Vercel Postgres stores to Neon.

 In case you missed the announcements, you can read them here: